Navigation: THE ONDEMAND VERSION >

 Next, if you have an existing version of ACCOUNTS, run it and make a database backup.
 Be sure you know where to find that backup.

-For existing users of the Remote Database version, the way you get a database backup onto your computer is by running the program and using its Upload/Download ⇒ Download Remote Database to Local menu option.
-One of the messages you will see during that process will show you the path and filename to the backup file.
-(In case you miss that message and have to look for the file, it will be saved in the Backup subdirectory of your Data Directory, and the filename will end with ".S4ABackup".)
+For existing users of the Remote Database version, the way you get a database backup onto your computer is by first running the program and using its Upload/Download ⇒ Download Remote Database to Local menu option.
+After doing that, you need to download and install the Standard version of ACCOUNTS, run it, and make a database backup as explained in the previous paragraph.
+That backup will be used in the further steps below.

 Once a Site Administrator is logged in, they will be able to use a User Management application to set up further user logins, and specify whether each of those users is also a Site Administrator.
 See OnDemand User Management for full details.